Hepatocellular carcinoma: Liver transplantation

 Liver transplantation, replacing the diseased liver with a cadaveric or a living donor liver, plays an increasing role in treatment of HCC.
-Although outcomes following liver transplant were initially poor (20%–36% survival rate), outcomes have significantly improved with improvement in surgical techniques and adoption of the Milan criteria at US transplantation centers.
+Although outcomes following liver transplant were initially poor (20%–36% survival rate), outcomes have significantly improved with improvement in surgical techniques and adoption of the Milan criteria at transplantation centers.
 Expanded Shanghai criteria in China have resulted in overall survival and disease-free survival rates similar to those achieved using the Milan criteria.
 Studies from the late 2000s obtained higher survival rates ranging from 67% to 91%.
+Other estimates of 5 year survival after liver transplantation range from 60 to 60% with a 50% survival rate at 10 years.
+The risk of HCC recurrence after liver transplantation is less than 15%.
+Macrovascular or extrahepatic spread (spread of the cancer to blood vessels or outside the liver, respectively) are contraindications to liver transplantation.